ustaalon/LethalCompany.LaserControl/Thunderstore/README.md

 Please let me know about any bugs, issues or requests regarding my mod by opening an [issue](https://github.com/ustaalon/LethalCompany.LaserControl/issues), by leaving a comment in [this Discord channel](https://discord.com/channels/1168655651455639582/1201246788389187594) in [Lethal Company Modding](https://discord.gg/gtQyE4SV) or by sending me an email at ustaalon@gmail.com

 Please consider support by [this link](https://ko-fi.com/ustaalon).
 It will help me to continue and focus on mods and open-source.

-## Known Issues
-- Turret rotation sync not working for 100% between players

-## Roadmap
-- Making sure everything related to the turret is stable
-- Make sure it is working with other mods
-- Making the laser pointer do more cool stuff

 ## Additional Credits
 - Theme_Light for the idea to create this mod and for the mod avatar